My recipe is easy; no faff, no science, and the results are awesome. Be sure to read the tips in the footnotes, and you’ll be fine!

 – This is a French meringue.
 There’s also Italian and Swiss meringues, both of which have their purposes – but not to be served this way.
 (And I don’t have a candy thermometer nor a stand mixer, anyway.)

-– I like to think of this recipe as ‘starter meringues’ – it’s uncomplicated but if you’ve never made meringues before, it’s so easy that you’ll gain confidence to add colours and/or flavours, and try the more difficult types.
+– This recipe is ‘starter meringues’ – i.e., it’s uncomplicated; so it’s perfect for a beginner.
+If you’ve never made meringues before, it’s so easy that you’ll gain confidence to try piping the mixture, and/or add colours, flavours, nuts, etc.

 If you want to pipe the meringue and create nests (to be filled with luscious cream & fruit), see my Mini Pavlovas recipe.